Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Graph Shift Averages

 Although we may have eigenvalues with $|\lambda_n| = \lambda_1$ we will relax nomenclature to say that $\lambda_1$ is the largest eigenvalue of $\bbS$.
 The eigenvector $\bbv_1=[v_{11},\ldots, v_{N1}]^{\Tr} \in \mbC^{N}$ associated with eigenvalue $\lambda_1$ can be chosen to be real and nonnegative and it plays an important role in the definition of graph stationary signals (Section \ref{sec_graph_stationarity}) and the ergodicity theorems in Sections \ref{sec_ergodicity} and \ref{sec_optimal}.
 The adjacency and normalized adjacency are nonnegative shift operators but the Laplacian $\bbL = \bbD-\bbA$ does not belong to this category -- see Remark \ref{rmk_laplacian}.

 Associated with the nodes of the graph we have a random signal $\bbx=[x_{1},\ldots, x_{N}]^{\Tr}\in\reals^{N}$.
-We use $\bbmu:=\mbE[\bbx]$ to denote the mean of the signal $\bbx$ which represents an {\it ensemble average.} We use $\bbC_{x}:=\mbE[(\bbx-\bbmu)(\bbx-\bbmu)^{\Hr}]$ to represent the covariance matrix of the random graph signal $\bbx$.
+We use $\bbmu:=\mbE[\bbx]$ to denote the mean of the signal $\bbx$ which represents the {\it ensemble mean.} We use $\bbC_{x}:=\mbE[(\bbx-\bbmu)(\bbx-\bbmu)^{\Hr}]$ to represent the covariance matrix of the random graph signal $\bbx$.
 The signal $\bbx$ is defined on an irregular domain and the graph shift $\bbS$ is a description of the underlying signal structure.
 The structure of the graph induces a domain-specific transform that we call the graph Fourier transform (GFT) of $\bbx$ associated with the shift $\bbS$ \cite{sandryhaila14}.
-The GFT of $\bbx$ is the signal $\tbx$ obtained after projecting on the eigenvector basis of $\bbS$ and its inverse (i) transform is defined as the inverse projection operation,
+The GFT of $\bbx$ is the signal $\tbx$ obtained after projecting on the eigenvector basis of $\bbS$ and the inverse GFT (iGFT) transform is defined as the inverse projection operation,